chadhietala/chaplinjs.github.com/jekyll/docs/router.md

 __target:__ The controller and the action you want to execute on it.

 __options:__ Optional object to be passed to the Routes object

+## route(path)

+Route a given path manually.
+Returns a boolean after it has been matched against handlers in Backbone.history.handlers.
+This looks quite like Backbone.history.loadUrl, but it accepts an absolute URL with a leading slash (e.g. /foo) and passes a changeURL parameter to the callback function.

+### Parameters:

+__path:__ An absolute URL with a leading slash.

+## routeHandler(path, callback)

+When the globalized `!router:route` event is emitted call the callback associated with the route.

+### Parameters:

+__path:__ An absolute URL with a leading slash.

+__callback:__ A callback to call when routed.

+## changeURL(url)

+Changes the current URL and adds a history entry.
+Does not trigger any routes.

+### Parameters:

+__url:__ String that is going to be pushed as the pages url.

+## changeURLHandler(url)

+Handler for the globalized `!router:changeURL` event.
+Calls `@changeURL`.

+### Parameters:

+__url:__ String that is going to be pushed as the pages url.

+## dispose

+Stops the Backbone.history instance and removes it from the Router object.
+Also unsubscribes any events attached to the Router.
+Attempts to freeze the Router to prevent any changes to the Router.
+See [Object.freeze](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Object/freeze).